-“Good and bad,” according to Chris Spotter at the The Spotted Painter.
+“Good and bad,” according to Chris Spotts at the The Spotted Painter.
 It’s worth playing around with Citadel Contrast Paints in specific circumstances.
 But, in general, you can make your own contrast paint alternatives without the expense—as mentioned above—there is some painting knowledge required to make your own wash and glazes.

 - High-density acrylic pigment – Contrast Paints are much more pigmented than an average wash.